A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Methodology and setup of experiments

-where the integers $n_1$ and $n_2$ correspond to the number of neurons in the hidden and output layer, the parameters $\omega_{ji}$ are the weights of the connections between the neurons from the input and hidden layer, and $\omega_{kj}$ the weights of the connections between the hidden and output layer.
-Here, $n_2=|C|$.
-Regarding the activation functions $s$ and $s'$, we have considered ReLu functions.
+where the integers $n_1$ and $n_2$ correspond to the number of neurons in the hidden and output layer (such that $n_1$ is a parameter decided by the modeller and $n_2=|C|$), the parameters $\omega_{ji}$ are the weights of the connections between the neurons from the input and hidden layer, $\omega_{kj}$ are the weights of the connections between the hidden and output layer, and $\sigma$ and $\sigma'$ are the activation functions of the hidden layer and output layer respectively.
+As discussed, it is standard practice to use the softmax\slash logistic function in the output layer ($\sigma'$) to produce class probabilities.
+For the activation function of the hidden layer ($\sigma$), we use the Rectified Linear Unit (ReLU) function, which has been demonstrated to work well for a wide range of problems.
 Finally, $b_{0j}$ and $b_{0i}$ model the biases or threshold values to compute the activation function in hidden and output layers.

 \item \acrfull{dnn}.
-Sometimes, the performance of shallow neural models, such as \gls{mlp}, is not enough in multiple application domains.
-In these cases, where non-structured data like images, video, documents, etc. are manipulated, deep neural models are employed.
-In this study, \gls{dnn} architecture was implemented by adding multiple hidden layers to a \gls{mlp}.
-The main advantage of this model is the increase of its predictive capability.
+Sometimes, the performance of shallow \gls{nn} is not sufficient in multiple application domains.
+In particular, applications where non-structured data like images, video, documents, etc. are manipulated, often make use of \gls{dnn} with complex structures.
+In this study, we use the term \gls{dnn} to indicate a \gls{ffnn} which contains more than one hidden layer, as opposed to a \gls{nn} which indicates a shallow \gls{ffnn} with only a single hidden layer.
+The main advantage of this model is the increase in its predictive capability over the shallow \gls{nn} model.
 On the contrary, the growth of the model parameters and the overfitting are the main challenges in the implementation of this type of model.

 \end{itemize}